npqst/sabsr3-g2-pharmokinetics/README.md

 ![Screenshot 2021-10-22 at 15 36 26](https://user-images.githubusercontent.com/77674238/138473168-71fa2dae-bf8b-427c-bc7a-641ccd9592df.png)

 ## Usage
+1. See the installation guide below

-1. Parameter inputs should be defined in a text file in the style of a Python dictionary.
+2. Parameter inputs should be defined in a text file in the style of a Python dictionary.
 An example is provided in config_file.txt.
-2. Run the following command from within the root directory `python3 run.py <relative directory of config_file>`
+3. Run the following command from within the root directory `python3 run.py <relative directory of config_file>`
-3. The graphs of the amounts plotted over time, parameters and raw data are saved in the `./output/` directory
+4. The graphs of the amounts plotted over time, parameters and raw data are saved in the `./output/` directory
     - If saving files from multiple runs, ensure 'name' in the config file is changed each time to prevent overwriting previous outputs.

 ## How the model works